Maurizio Martina: Secretary of the Democratic Party

 In the 2018 Italian general election, the centre-left coalition arrived third behind the centre-right alliance, in which Matteo Salvini's League was the main political force, and the Five Star Movement of Luigi Di Maio finished second.
 On 5 March, Renzi announced that the PD will be in opposition during this legislature and he will resign as secretary when a new cabinet will be formed.
 Renzi officially resigned on 12 March during PD's national directorate, and his deputy secretary Martina was appointed acting leader.

 On 23 April 2018, after Elisabetta Casellati, President of the Senate, failed to form a cabinet combining the M5S and the centre-right, President Sergio Mattarella gave an exploratory mandate to the President of the Chamber of Deputies, Roberto Fico, to try to create a political agreement between the Five Star Movement and the Democratic Party.

 Martina expressed his positive views, declaring that a government with the M5S could be possible.
 On 30 April, in an interview to Fabio Fazio, the former PD's leader Renzi expressed his strong opposition to an alliance with the M5S, and after few days the national direction of the party voted against the alliance.

 On 7 July, he was elected Secretary by the party's assembly, with the aim of bringing the PD toward new leadership election in early 2019, before the European election.

 On 3 March 2019, Martina lost the party leadership election against Nicola Zingaretti, receiving 22% of votes against Zingaretti's 66% and Roberto Giachetti's 12%.

-After politics
+Work at the Food and Agriculture Organization

 On 12 January 2021, Martina resigned as member of the Chamber of Deputies to become Deputy Director-General of the Food and Agriculture Organization.